RamyaSheshadri/RTL_Design_and_Synthesis/README.md

 ### Final Summary:

-> Your 2:1 MUX RTL has been successfully synthesized and mapped to a single SKY130 mux2\_1 gate (`sky130_fd_sc_hd__mux2_1`), with buffers added at input/output ports.
+> The 2:1 MUX RTL has been successfully synthesized and mapped to a single SKY130 mux2x1 gate (`sky130_fd_sc_hd__mux2_1`), with buffers added at input/output ports.
 This structure is **valid for tapeout**, matches expected PDK cells, and is ready for STA or further physical design.

 ---
 ### Summary: